luisomoreau/iot-platform/README.md

 # IoT Platform

+This project is no longer maintained: Please see [https://github.com/luisomoreau/sigfox-platform](https://github.com/luisomoreau/sigfox-platform) instead.

 Angular + Loopback admin app to see Sigfox devices and messages.

 I used [https://github.com/beeman/loopback-angular-admin](https://github.com/beeman/loopback-angular-admin) as a base project.